ccp84/dinogames_api/README.md

 ## Concept

-My local boardgames group meet each week with members bringing along their own games to share with the group.
-This can lead to sometimes a limited selection of games on offer, or not knowing which games other members have that the group would like to play.
-The Dinosaur Games Library app provides a solution to this by allowing members of the group to list the games that they own and are happy to share in an online library available for other members to view and search.
-Requests could then be made ahead of social events for particular games that the group would like to play to be brought along that week.
-Additional features of the app would allow admin users to advertise the group to visitors to the site and publicise social events to gain a wider membership, add important group updates to the front page as these can sometimes be missed in the Facebook group, and allow for an 'add to social' button for games to be automatically requested via the app at a particular social event.
+As a boardgame enthusiast, it can be hard to decide which game to try next.
+The Dinosaur Games Library will be a resource for the tabletop games community to add games that they have played and enjoyed to share their views with other gamers.
+Registered members will be able to post new games that they have found with details and reviews, visitors to the site will be able to view the library to find recommendations for games that they might enjoy playing.
+Administrators of the site will be able to delete any games from the listings that become out of print or are found to be duplicates.
+In addition to the games listings, announcements could also be made by the admin team detailing social events for gaming meet ups and news for the tabletop gaming community.

 ## Scope